nhriday/nhriday.github.io/index.md

 When we first set out to develop this application, we had two reference points.
 Ticketmaster and Google Maps.
 Ticketmaster is a website that sells tickets for almost every event in Ireland, specifically Dublin as we are building a database that consists of events in Dublin.
 Google Maps is an application used by almost everyone to reach their destination and its use ranges right from taking a walk to planning a trip.
 We believe our system exists as an effective culmination of the best features of the two applications

 ### 	Challenges
-  - **Estimate end time** – The ticketmaster API does not give us the end time of the events, only the starting times.
-We estimated the end time of the events based on the type of event, capacity of the venue and historical data for the large venues.
+  - **Estimate end time** – The Ticketmaster API does not give us the end time of the events, only the starting times.
+We estimated the end time of the events based on the type of event and historical data for the large venues

   - **Predict traffic with radius** – The primary logic behind notifying the user about the event and the traffic around it, is the route of the user being in a specific vicinity or area around the venue.
 We decided to define an estimated area around the event by calculating the radius for a specific distance.
 This was done with help of a website ‘www.freemaptools.com’.
-The website allows us to enter the geographical co-ordinates of the venue and also the required radius and then draws an area around the location.
+The website allows us to enter the geographical coordinates of the venue and also the required radius and then draws an area around the location.
 We plan to use this to estimate the radius and notify the user about the event and the traffic around it.

-    Along with the radius, we also came up with something known as Pre-start time – in case of larger events, which is our primary target to predict traffic, the traffic will be higher or start to increase maybe an hour or two before the start of the event; and Post-end time – similarly, the traffic is high after an hour or two after the event has ended.
-We used this time difference to predict the traffic based on the type of events.
+Along with the radius, we also came up with something known as Pre-start time – in the case of larger events, which is our primary target to predict traffic, the traffic will be higher or start to increase maybe an hour or two before the start of the event; and Post-end time – similarly, the traffic is high after an hour or two after the event has ended.

   - **Accessing Flask through our client** – The web API written in flask to process requests from the server, is to be accessed by public ports which were not made available by UCD.
 In order to access it using the public internet we need access to the ports on the server.
 We communicated with IT services in solving this problem.

-  - **Data Refresh** – The data from ticketmaster API is unstructured and inconsistent.
-We encountered a lot of missing values including names of venues and events, capacity of the venue, starting time and other information.
-We carefully filled in the missing values by referring other entries and historical data.
+  - **Data Refresh** – The data from Ticketmaster API is unstructured and inconsistent.
+We encountered a lot of missing values including the capacity of the venue, end time and location of the venue.
+We carefully filled in the missing values by referring to other entries and historical data.

  - **Locating venue along the route** – Locating the venue along the route is one of the primary objectives of the application.
-We plan to do this by calculating the distance between the geographical points of the venue and the points on the route to make sure it is as accurate as possible.
-The geolocations are obtained using Google Places API and subsequently used to calculate the distance
+We accomplished this by calculating the distance between the geographical points of the venue and the points on the route to make sure it is as accurate as possible.
+The geolocations are obtained using Google Places API and subsequently used to calculate the distance.
+If the distance we calculated is inside the radius defined, we can infer that the venue is along the route the user is commuting on.

   - **Displaying Routes** – The routes on the application are displayed by accessing the Google Maps API.
 Initially, the API gave us a number of geo-points on the route we wanted.
 We connected those points using a straight line and displayed the route on the map.
 The glaring error here was that the routes were not following the corresponding road on the map.
 They were just a few straight lines combined together and displayed.